Yokonuma-Schur algebras: Introduction

 The Yokonuma-Hecke algebra was first introduced by Yokonuma [Yo] as a centralizer algebra associated to the permutation representation of a Chevalley group $G$ with respect to a maximal unipotent subgroup of $G.$ Juyumaya [Ju1] gave a new presentation of the Yokonuma-Hecke algebra, which is commonly used for studying this algebra.

-The Yokonuma-Hecke algebra $Y_{r,n}(q)$ is a quotient of the group algebra of the modular framed braid group $(\mathbb{Z}/r\mathbb{Z})\wr B_{n},$ where $B_{n}$ is the braid group of type $A$ on $n$ strands.
+The Yokonuma-Hecke algebra $\text{Y}_{r,n}(q)$ is a quotient of the group algebra of the modular framed braid group $(\mathbb{Z}/r\mathbb{Z})\wr B_{n},$ where $B_{n}$ is the braid group of type $A$ on $n$ strands.
 It can also be regraded as a deformation of the group algebra of the complex reflection group $G(r,1,n),$ which is isomorphic to the wreath product $(\mathbb{Z}/r\mathbb{Z})\wr \mathfrak{S}_{n},$ where $\mathfrak{S}_{n}$ is the symmetric group on $n$ letters.
 It is well-known that there exists another deformation of the group algebra of $G(r,1,n),$ the Ariki-Koike algebra $H_{r,n}$ [AK].
-The Yokonuma-Hecke algebra $Y_{r,n}(q)$ is quite different from $H_{r,n}.$ For example, the Iwahori-Hecke algebra of type $A$ is canonically a subalgebra of $H_{r,n},$ whereas it is an obvious quotient of $Y_{r,n}(q),$ but not an obvious subalgebra of it.
+The Yokonuma-Hecke algebra $\text{Y}_{r,n}(q)$ is quite different from $H_{r,n}.$ For example, the Iwahori-Hecke algebra of type $A$ is canonically a subalgebra of $H_{r,n},$ whereas it is an obvious quotient of $\text{Y}_{r,n}(q),$ but not an obvious subalgebra of it.

-Recently, many people are largely motivated to study $Y_{r,n}(q)$ in order to construct its associated knot invariant; see the papers [Ju2], [JuL] and [ChL].
-In particular, Juyumaya [Ju2] found a basis of $Y_{r,n}(q),$ and then defined a Markov trace on it.
+In the past few years, many people are largely motivated to study $\text{Y}_{r,n}(q)$ in order to construct its associated knot invariant; see the papers [Ju2], [JuL] and [ChL].
+In particular, Juyumaya and Kannan [Ju2, JuK] found a basis of $\text{Y}_{r,n}(q),$ and then defined a Markov trace on it.

-Some other people are particularly interested in the representation theory of $Y_{r,n}(q),$ and also its application to knot theory.
-Chlouveraki and Poulain d'Andecy [ChP1] gave explicit formulas for all irreducible representations of $Y_{r,n}(q)$ over $\mathbb{C}(q)$, and obtained a semisimplicity criterion for it.
-In their subsequent paper [ChP2], they defined and studied the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and the cyclotomic Yokonuma-Hecke algebra $Y_{r,n}^{d}(q),$ and constructed several bases for them, and then showed how to define Markov traces on these algebras.
+Some other people are particularly interested in the representation theory of $\text{Y}_{r,n}(q),$ and also its application to knot theory.
+Chlouveraki and Poulain d'Andecy [ChPA1] gave explicit formulas for all irreducible representations of $\text{Y}_{r,n}(q)$ over $\mathbb{C}(q)$, and obtained a semisimplicity criterion for it.
+In their subsequent paper [ChPA2], they defined and studied the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and the cyclotomic Yokonuma-Hecke algebra $Y_{r,n}^{d}(q),$ and constructed several bases for them, and then showed how to define Markov traces on these algebras.
 Moreover, they gave the classification of irreducible representations of $Y_{r,n}^{d}(q)$ in the generic semisimple case, defined the canonical symmetrizing form on it and computed the associated Schur elements directly.